Avraham Keftelovitch

-Avraham Keftelovitch (אברהם קפטלוביץ'; born 1947) is an Israeli former paralympic swimmer.
+Avraham Keftelovitch (אברהם קפטלוביץ'; 1947-May 13, 2025) was an Israeli former paralympic swimmer.

 At the 1964 Summer Paralympics, he won four medals, three of which in para swimming: a silver medal in the 50m breaststroke swimming tournament classified as special class, a bronze medal in 50m freestyle prone special class and a second bronze medal as a member of the relay swimming team for mixed medley (alongside Jacob Ben-Arie and Baruch Hagai).
 His fourth medal, also a bronze, was as a member of Israel's wheelchair basketball team.
 At the 1968 Summer Paralympics, he won a bronze medal in 50m freestyle swimming class 4 and a gold medal as a member of the Israeli national wheelchair basketball team.

 Between 1969 and 1971 he was a professional wheelchair basketball player in Bulova, New York, United States and took part in the 1970 all star game.